-Skoda Kodiaq review - Reliability and Safety
+Skoda Kodiaq review - Reliability and safety

 The Kodiaq is impressively safe, while it should match the rest of the brand’s range in offering great reliability

-With seven airbags fitted as standard across the range, plus autonomous braking with a pedestrian monitor and multi-collision brake, to stop secondary impacts after a crash, it’s no surprise the Kodiaq achieved a full five-star Euro NCAP safety rating.
+With seven airbags fitted as standard across the range, plus autonomous braking with a pedestrian monitor and multi-collision brake, to stop secondary impacts after a crash, it’s no surprise the Kodiaq achieved a five-star Euro NCAP safety rating.

 In this review

-- 2Engines, performance and driveThe Kodiaq has an engine to suit every need, while it handles well for an SUV and the ride is controlled.
-One of the best in the class
+- 2Engines, performance and driveThe Kodiaq handles well for a big SUV and the ride is controlled – one of the best in the class

-- 3MPG, CO2 and Running CostsThe Kodiaq is capable of over 47mpg, making it one of the more frugal seven-seat SUVs.
-Insurance costs are impressively low, too
+- 3MPG, CO2 and Running CostsThe Kodiaq is capable of over 50mpg, making it an even more attractive seven-seater family SUV

-- 4Interior, design and technologyThe Kodiaq’s cabin is typical Skoda: Solidly built, easy to operate and versatile.
+- 4Interior, design and technologyThe Kodiaq’s cabin is typical Skoda: solidly built, easy to operate and versatile.
 It looks smart on the outside, too

-- 5Practicality, comfort and boot spaceAs spacious and versatile as the class best, with a huge boot and a choice of five or seven seats
+- 5Practicality, comfort and boot spaceAs spacious and versatile as the class best, the Kodiaq offers a huge boot and a choice of five or seven seats

 - 6Reliability and Safety - currently readingThe Kodiaq is impressively safe, while it should match the rest of the brand’s range in offering great reliability